maximum80/rikkyo/presentation/slide.md

 - Became fun of IT industry<!-- .element: class="fragment" data-fragment-index="3" -->
 - Apply IT companies<!-- .element: class="fragment" data-fragment-index="4" -->

 Note: Let's go back to my history of job hunting season when I was an university student.
-I went to smoe 1day internships in Japanese traditiona company.
-And...
+I went to smoe 1day internships in Japanese traditional company.
+But it was too board for me, but on the other hand, internship of IT company was really fun because they all like new things, don't have to wear annoying suite lol.
+I became to like IT industry culutre, and decided to apply focus on IT company.

 <!-- .slide: data-background-image="https://static1.squarespace.com/static/53527f27e4b07854cfc3c1bf/t/5898276429687ff9f4d2aa71/1486366577166/eikaiwanow" -->
 - Every interviewer asked me...<!-- .element: class="fragment" data-fragment-index="2" -->
 - "Could you tell me about your programming experience?"<!-- .element: class="fragment" data-fragment-index="3" -->
-Note: In the interview, Every interviewer asked me ""
+Note: But in the interview, Every interviewer asked me ""

 <!-- .slide: data-background-image="https://static1.squarespace.com/static/53527f27e4b07854cfc3c1bf/t/5898276429687ff9f4d2aa71/1486366577166/eikaiwanow" -->